 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Despite not being a member of one of the major airline alliances, Alaska Airlines has built a network of individual partnerships that allow you to redeem your miles to visit just about any corner of the world.
+Alaska Airlines is not a member of any major airline alliance (though they intend to join oneworld soon).
+Yet still they’ve built a network of individual partnerships that allow you to redeem your miles to visit just about any corner of the world.

 - Aer Lingus